 The most significant factors insurance companies consider when setting rates are the vehicle, how much it will cost to repair or replace, and the driver risk.

-So, when it comes to your vehicle, there are a few factors that affect how much you pay for insurance:
+Additionally, there are a few other factors that affect how much you pay for insurance:

 • Vehicle age: Newer vehicles cost more to insure because they’re worth more.